All Episodes

 She should steer clear of this thing now.

-Now the the Albany um district attorney, um uh the Albany DA's name is David Sores, he announced that he had launched the probe, urged any potential victims to cooperate with his office and saying we will conduct our investigation as discreetly as possible.
+He announced that he had launched a probe, urged any potential victims to cooperate with his office in saying we will conduct our investigation as discreetly as possible.

-Um now he also told MBC News that the hundred and sixty-eight page report had led myself and other prosecutors with concurrent jurisdiction to believe the criminal activity in fact has taken place, and the most serious allegations made against Cuomo involves the November sixteenth incident at the executive mansion in Albany, where he's accused of putting his hand under the shirt of a female aide, and and she was very specific in what happened.
+And the most serious allegations made against Cuomo involve the November 16th incident at the executive mansion in Albany, where he was accused of putting his hand under the shirt of a female aide, and she was very specific in what happened.

-Now I know we have eleven women here, but we also have had instances where false or unproven claims are made.
+Now, I know we have 11 women here, but we also have had instances where false or unproven claims are made.

 Look at the case of Justice Kavanaugh.